terascope/teraslice/docs/packages/data-mate/overview.md

 ### isGeoShapeMultiPolygon

-`FieldValidator.isGeoShapeMultiPolygon(input) - Checks to see if input is a valid geo-json multipolygon or a list of geo-json multipolygons
+`FieldValidator.isGeoShapeMultiPolygon(input, context) - Checks to see if input is a valid geo-json multipolygon or a list of geo-json multipolygons
 `

 ```javascript